MTBI Summer Program

 - The professor (not the student) can email the scanned letter to Preston Swan at firstname.lastname@example.org.
 Students may not email the letter.
 This must come from the professor to ensure its authenticity.

-If you are having issues with the online application, please use the PDF application document, found at the bottom of this page.
+The application is best filled out using either Firefox or Chrome.
+Please avoid using Internet Explorer.
+If you are having issues with the online application, use the PDF application document, found at the bottom of this page.
 Fill it out, and email it back to Preston Swan (email address below).